brentp/bedder-docs/docs/subcommands/intersection.md

 ---

-And now the *part* of `a` and the `part` of `b`:
+And now the _piece_ of `a` and the `piece` of `b`:

 ```

-$ bedder intersect -a tests/examples/aa.bed -b tests/examples/bb.bed -g tests/examples/fake.fai --a-piece part --b-piece part
+$ bedder intersect -a tests/examples/aa.bed -b tests/examples/bb.bed -g tests/examples/fake.fai --a-piece piece --b-piece piece
 chr1    8       12      chr1    8       12
 chr1    14      15      chr1    14      15
 chr1    20      23      chr1    20      23